chelsabeth/sprint-review-authentication/notes.md

 6. navigate through files and get yourself familiar with structure and routes that you will need to plug into postman
 7. code out the register and login
 8. code out your auth middleware
+*create an index.js because I forgot to put one in here for you 🙃*